-Unshelf Design Decor Consignment – The absolute best consignment store in Calgary (obviously this is my company)!
-What makes Unshelf’s Decor Consignment so unique (and needed by Calgarian’s) is that we only consign decor that is newer, modern, and in good condition.
-What’s more, since I am an interior designer and stager, I use my expertise to curate the consigned items into styled vignettes that take the guesswork out of decorating your home.
-Our vignettes are decor groupings of 2+ pieces that can be simply added to any surface in your home and look instantly designed!
+Unshelf Boutique– The absolute best second-hand pop-up shop in Calgary!
+What makes Unshelf’s Decor so unique (and needed by Calgarian’s) is that we only sell decor that is newer, modern, and in good condition.
+What’s more, since I am an interior designer and stager, I use my expertise to curate the second-hand items into styled vignettes that take the guesswork out of decorating your home.

 All decor that is not sold is donated to the Women In Need charity, or similar.